DavidRiceMontana/Configurations/README.md

-# vim-config
+# Configurations

+## Vim
 Configurations for vim to share amongst machines
 ### Additional Dependencies
 1. vim installed with Python3 support: vim-nox
 2. Vundle extension manager to make installing the other plugins easy